bitsofcotton/ddpmopt/README.md

 2025/06/22 change T command output to better reasonable one. output 2 of the image because we target binary valued result.
 2025/06/22 merge concept ok. leave.
 2025/06/23 code clean, flush. update readme, comment, a little speed remedy.
+2025/06/25 readme.md move into lieonn.hh comment implanted. also implement some stopping layeres.